evalisharu/EvalAI/docs/source/contribution.rst

 -----------------------

 Thank you for your interest in contributing to EvalAI!
-Here are a few pointers on how you can help.
+Here are a few pointers on how we can help you.

 Setting things up
 ~~~~~~~~~~~~~~~~~